LCR Team

-Lucio Cecchinello Racing also known as LCR Team is a motorcycle racing team competing in the MotoGP World Championship under the name Castrol Honda LCR with rider Johann Zarco and Idemitsu LCR Honda with rider Diogo Moreira.
+Lucio Cecchinello Racing, also known as LCR Team, is a motorcycle racing team competing in the MotoGP World Championship under the name Castrol Honda LCR with Johann Zarco and Pro Honda LCR with Diogo Moreira.

 MotoGP

 1996–2003: Lucio Cecchinello era

 The team was established by Italian rider Lucio Cecchinello in 1996, with LCR being an initialism for Lucio Cecchinello Racing.

 He set up his own team for the 125cc World Championship using Honda motorcycles, earning several top ten finishes.
 Similar results followed in the 1997.

 Cecchinello-Ueda partnership with Hondas

 In the 1998 season the team recruited two-time 125cc runner-up Noboru Ueda to ride alongside Cecchinello.

 In only his second race for the team, Ueda got the team their first Grand Prix victory in the Malaysian Grand Prix at Johor Circuit.

 Cecchinello's first win for his own team came later that year in Madrid Grand Prix at Jarama.

 Cecchinello finished 5th in overall standings while Ueda only managed to finish 13th after missing half of the season due to injury.

 Hiroyuki Kikuchi was drafted as Ueda's replacement during his absence.

 The Cecchinello-Ueda partnership continued in 1999 and 2000, yielding another win by Ueda in 1999 Brazilian Grand Prix as well as numerous podiums for both riders.

 Ueda finished both seasons in 5th position while Cecchinello struggled to match his teammates performance and was only able to finish in 9th and 11th position in those seasons.